-Partnership agreements: Agreements between Metro and local governments, and Metro or local governments with non-profit and community-based organizations.
+Partnership agreements: Agreements to implement partnerships by Metro, city, county and/or state agencies, and agreements between Metro or local governments with non-profit and community-based organizations.

 Metro and/or local government code and authorizations: Formal actions taken through code amendments, administrative reviews, licenses, franchises and other instruments.